JotaroS/Psignifit-3.x/doc-src/PSYCHOMETRICFUNCTIONS.rst

     That is :math:`f(x) = 1-exp(-x)` if :math:`x > 0`, and :math:`f(x) = 0` else.
 This function is clearly not
     symmetric.

+id
+    This is not a sigmoid, but the identity function :math:`f(x) = x`.
+This is useful if the desired function cannot be separated to the form sigmoid + core, and the whole function has to be implemented in the core object.
+At the moment this is only useful in conjunction with the NakaRushton core object.

 Valid cores
 -----------

 .. image:: cores.png

-There are also six different cores to be selected.
+There are six different cores to be selected.
 The first three are simply linear transformations of the stimulus intensities.
-The remaining three cores are nonlinear transformations.
+The last three cores are nonlinear transformations.
 Typically, these will be needed to define a weibull function.
+A seventh core object, the NakaRushton nonlinearity, is not actually a core, but a transformation which cannot be separated to the form sigmoid + core.
+It should only be combined with the id sigmoid.

 ab
     the ab-core corresponds to the transformation that transforms an arbitrary normal